Sheet Music: Score

 Includes extensive programme notes and performance notes.

-The composer notes the following genres, styles, influences etc. on this work:
+The composer notes the following genres, styles, influences etc. associated with this work:

 linear additive compositional techniques, indeterminacy as an organizational determinant, probability theory, combinatoriality, syncopation tuning systems, True Random Number Generators